 The loft of the club is designed to provide more distance with better control due to the cut grooves and milled face.
 Each feature offers more backspin with incredible turf interaction for crisper shot making on full shots from the fairway.

-We also recommend you check our guide on How to Hit Pitch Shots.
+Must read: How to Hit Pitch Shots.